gbgabiola/notes/quotes.md

 > "Keep your goals away from the trolls." - Unknown

 > "Nobody ever got ready by waiting.
 You only get ready by starting." - John C. Maxwell

+> "Absorb what is useful.
+Discard what is not.
+Add what is uniquely your own." - Bruce Lee

+> "Decide that you want it more than you are afraid of it." - Unknown

+> "I hated every minute of training, but I said, "Don't quit.
+Suffer now and live the rest of your life as a champion." - Muhammad Ali

 ## Intelligence